Traveling to Krakow, Poland, for the first time and looking for useful travel tips and practical information?

 There are a variety of free walking tours available, usually starting from the Market Square, although it is customary (and polite) to leave a tip at the end.

 Auschwitz is free to visit as an independent traveler, although it’s important to note that you still need to book your free ticket.
 Please see our article about visiting Auschwitz for more information.

 Many attractions that charge for tickets also offer FREE entrance on certain days of the week.
 So always check before you buy, but please note that you may still need to book a free ticket!
 Attractions offering free days include Schindler’s Factory, the National Museum, Wawel Castle, St Francis Basilica, the Cloth Hall and Rynek Underground.

 5. Save Money with the Krakow Card

-It includes entry to more than 40 attractions and museums and free public transport.
+This includes entry to more than 40 attractions and museums and free public transport.
 Here are just a few examples of what’s included: Oskar Schindler’s Factory, Main Market Underground Museum, Pharmacy “Under Eagle”, Town Hall Tower, St. Mary’s Church, The Barbican

 The Old Synagogue, City Defense Walls, Former Gestapo Headquarter at Pomorska Street, The Old Synagogue, The National Museum, and many more.